anishrana2001/Prometheus/07 Alert Manager/03 Enable SMTP and Email notification.md

 ```

-## How to enable the gmail account for email notification.
+## How to enable the Gmail account for email notification.

 ### Step 1.
 Login to Gmail account and generate the "app password.
 ### Step 2.
 Configure the AlertManager.